S4nfs/Hayai/README.md

 **Provide a clear task description, and the system will automatically create training data, format it correctly, and fine-tune either a LLaMA 3 or GPT-5 model.**

-**In short:** *Describe the task → auto-generate datasets → fine-tune the model.*
+**In short:** _Describe the task → auto-generate datasets → fine-tune the model._

 ## Objective

 Solving problems for millions of users through innovation, rather than building solely for the corporate world.

 ## Features

 - **Automatic Dataset Creation**
-  Uses Claude 4 or GPT-5 to generate diverse prompt–response pairs tailored to your use case.
+  Uses **Google Gemini**, Claude 4, or GPT-5 to generate diverse prompt–response pairs tailored to your use case.

 - **System Prompt Design**
   Automatically produces an optimized system message aligned with the task.